 - Put Hot Spots out in the living areas.

 - Check your calendar – Have you ever missed a child’s doctor’s appointment because your calendar was in your head?
 Enough said!

 - Checkbook – Bring down the balance.
 This is really important if you keep your bill money in a separate account like we do.
 We keep enough money for gas and food in our checking account, so I have to watch it and stay within budget.

 - Check Email and Social Media (FINALLY!! :-))

 My Morning Routine doesn’t include things like diaper changes, feeding and dressing the babies and toddlers.
 This is MY Morning Routine of the things I feel must get done at the start of each day.
 Some of these things can be delegated to children and included on their chore lists and removed from mine.

 The beauty of a Morning Routine is that once you establish what must get done to start each day, you end up going into automatic mode very quickly and no longer need to refer to your list.

 If you follow a similar list, you will never get drawn into Facebook or Pinterest before your Quiet Time because you will have a right perspective on your day.

-Type out your perfect Morning Routine or print mine and share how yours is similar or different than mine in the comments.
+How your Morning Routine similar or different than mine in the comments.
 Did I tell you how much I love your sweet-online friendship??